rabbah/nimbella-cli/doc/nim.md

 nim project deploy myProject --env test.env
 ```

-**Note:** If there is a file with a _.env_ extension located in the root of the project, it will be used as the environment file, and you don’t need the `--env` option on the command line.
+**Note:** If there is a file named `.env` located in the root of the project, it will be used as the environment file, and you don’t need the `--env` option on the command line.

 Substitution occurs as follows: